-In 1966, Air France launches the Paris - Shanghai / 50 years flight to China
+In 1966, Air France launched the Paris-Shanghai route / 50 years of flights to China

 On 20 September 1966, Air France has launched the route Paris - Shanghai.
 It was the first European air carrier to fly to the People's Republic of China.
 These were operated by Boeing 707 aircraft.
 The flight duration was 23 hours and had stops in Athens, Cairo, Karachi and Phnom Penh.
 The services on board were provided by 3 cabin crew.